 There are numerous best practices for running an advocacy campaign because the campaigns can be so varied themselves.

-To begin, try out these six best practices and see where they take your advocacy campaign.
+To begin, try out these eight best practices and see where they take your advocacy campaign.

 - Remember the relationship between online and offline activities.

 - Ensure your action step is front and center.